 Use sufficient water to ensure thorough and even spray coverage of the entire target weed - a minimum of 80 L water/ha.
-In situations of high weed density or advanced weed development increased water volumes are recommended.
+In situations of high weed density or advanced weed development increased water volumes of at least 100 L/ha are recommended.